PowerShell/ProjectMercury/docs/GettingStarted.md

 ### Invoking AIShell

-You can use the `Invoke-AIShell` cmdlet to send queries to the current again in open AIShell window.
+You can use the `Invoke-AIShell` cmdlet to send queries to the current agent in open AIShell window.
 This command allows you to interact with the AI model from your working terminal.

 ![An animation using Invoke-AIShell.](/docs/media/InvokeAIShell.gif)